lalakerspro/CSE-120-324-Project/README.md

   1st:
     Uncomment the createDATABASE then run program completely.
   2nd:
-    Re-comment the createDATABASE and then uncomment the insertDATA.
+    Re-comment the createDATABASE and then uncomment the createDATABASETABLE.
+  3rd:
+    Re-comment the createDATABASETABLE and uncomment the insertDATA.
 You are now ready to go!

 TO DOWNLOAD THE APP: